 Overlooking the reservoir is Veveří Castle.
 The castle is open to the public and is under long term reconstruction as it was quite abused by a series of occupants through the latter portion of the 20th century.

 While the castle can be reached via the reservoir boat service, it can also be accessed by bus.
 You can also get there on foot or bicycle via the many cycling and walking paths around the reservoir.

 In late May and early June, Brno plays host to the annual Ignis Brunensis international fireworks exhibition and the reservoir hosts nightly displays.
 If you are in Brno at the time of the festival and wish to attend, I strongly recommend against trying to view from the main entrance area and instead finding a quieter section of beach further away as your vantage point.

 Visiting the Reservoir

-Unfortunately, the main website for the dam and reservoir is all in Czech with no other language options as near as I can see.
+The main website for the dam and reservoir is all in Czech with no other language options as near as I can see.
 It’s response to online translators is inconsistent in my experience.

-However some useful information can be found at these sites:
+However, some useful information in other languages can be found at the Go to Brno tourism website.